 Because of their huge leased acreage, CLR is consided a prime target for acquisition by some oil giant.

 St Mary's is by no means a pure Bakken play since they have varied oil & gas interests around the country.

-SM stock is up about 30% during the past year.
-SM has approximately 100,000 acres leased in the Bakken Formation.
+SM stock is up about 1/3 during the past year.
+In addition to Bakken, SM is strong in the Eagle Ford field in Texas.

 This small company stock is often recommended for purchase in Bakken blog discussions and the company has 150,000 acres at Bakken under lease.